Here are the latest medication supply issues we are aware of. Last updated: 12 February 2024.

 If you take the products listed above, your pharmacist may be unable to give you your prescription.

-However, there may be alternative medicines available, which your GP or pharmacist should be able to discuss and prescribe for you.
+There may be alternative medicines available, which your GP or pharmacist should be able to discuss and prescribe for you.

 GPs and pharmacists can seek advice from their NHS pharmacy procurement specialist or the Specialist Pharmacy Service.